crocmons/AIOD-rest-api/docs/using/upload.md

 ## Workflow for Uploading Metadata

-Registering new data requires a user to submit it to the metadata catalogue's REST API, after which a review will publish the asset or suggest changes.
+Registering new metadata requires a user to submit it to the metadata catalogue's REST API, after which a reviewer will publish the asset or suggest changes.
 This general workflow is shown in the image below.
 In the image and the description after `ASSET` denotes a type of asset, e.g., `Organisation` or `FundingOpportunity`.
+Refer to the [REST API documentation](https://api.aiod.eu/docs) for more information about the latest versions of the endpoints, including their exact addresses and schemas used.

 ![Flowchart that depicts the upload process](../media/upload_and_review.svg)